ilovesg/wizard-registration-form/README.md

-# Getting Started with Create React App
+# Wizard registration form

+Test assignment for the positin of frontend developer at Sima-Land.
+Built using React, TypeScript and Bootstrap.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts